The Four Immeasurable Attitudes

-Meditation on the four entails generating each state of mind, one at a time, and extending it to mother, father, family, friends, strangers, enemies, everyone in one’s country, and so forth, until the feeling reaches all limited beings.
+Meditation on the four entails generating each state of mind, one at a time, first directed at oneself, and then extending it to mother, father, family, friends, strangers, enemies, everyone in one’s country, and so forth, until the feeling reaches all limited beings.
 After going through this sequence with the first immeasurable attitude, one generates the next and extends it in the same way.
 The attitudes are:

 - wishing each of these limited beings well,

 - wishing the removal of their suffering,